The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

-\begin{remark} Instead of a Luenberger observer, alternative dynamic observers could be considered in Line 4 of the algorithm to achieve different asymptotic or transient properties of the resulting gradient-feedback optimization algorithm; we leave the investigation of alternative state observer algorithms as the scope of future works. \QEDB\end{remark}
+\begin{remark}[\textbf{\textit{Alternative observer choices}}] Instead of a Luenberger observer, alternative dynamic observers could be considered in Line 4 of the algorithm to achieve different asymptotic or transient properties of the resulting gradient-feedback optimization algorithm; we leave the investigation of alternative state observer algorithms to future works. \QEDB\end{remark}

-We illustrate the applicability of~\eqref{eq:dynamic_condition} on a quadratic problem in the following example.
+We illustrate the algorithm design procedure on a quadratic problem in the following example.